 As at February 2014 the former Eastern European States ( Eastern Bloc) now EXCLUDES ALL nationals of EU member states.
 This is a big change in Andorran policy since up until this date Andorra has not recognised member states of the EU as actually part of the EU for the purposes of Immigration to Andorra.
 If you have enquired before as a national of an EU country and that includes Bulgaria, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, and Slovenia, then please contact me immediately, the door is now open.

-1. Property in Andorra.
-This does not include mortgages unless the equity invested meets the criteria laid down by Immigration In other words a down payment of say € 350,000, and a mortgage of say € 650,000 to purchase a €1M property would be acceptable.
+- 1. Property in Andorra.
+As from 2017 I am informed by Immigration that a local mortgage can count towards the investment requirement.
+Formerly the equity of 350,000 was required to be invested, this is no longer the case.
 It can also include the purchase of land but in which case you will have to rent a property as all residents need to prove a livable address.
-If you purchase land with a view to building then you will have 12 months to complete.
-The Architect I rely on will guarantee completion within 9 months.
-Please note there has been a new and important development as the requirements for all these new laws become clear.
-It is the head of household who individually must ensure that he or she has invested the full amount.
-An extremely frustrating situation has arisen for a couple who jointly purchased an apartment for €500,000.
-Immigration has interpreted that as equal parts for the couple amounting to a value of € 250,000 each, which has meant that the head of household has under invested by €90,000 (notwithstanding who paid what).
-To rectify this will require a sale before the notary from one spouse to another and all the expenses involved, alternatively the head of household can invest a further €90,000 in local financial instruments.
+If you purchase land with a view to building then you we will need to "negotiate" with Immigration as to what will satisfy the extra investment requirement since the title deeds may well be delayed.
+Please note the requirement that It is the head of household who individually must ensure that he or she has invested the full amount.
+An extremely frustrating situation arose for a couple who jointly purchased an apartment for €500,000.
+Immigration interpreted that as equal parts for the couple amounting to a value of € 250,000 each, which has meant that the head of household has under invested by €90,000 (notwithstanding who paid what).
+To rectify this would require a "sale" before the notary from one spouse to another and all the expenses involved, alternatively the head of household can invest a further €90,000 in local financial instruments.
 This is an example that all is not necessarily so straight forward.